GooTechnologies/goo-arena/README.md

 3. Export the scene as Webpage: Scene > Export > Webpage.
 4. Serve the webpage locally on any port.
 Open in any browser.
 5. Play!

-## On Heroku

-If you set up a server on Heroku you can play the game directly in the Create editor.